nvaws/saa-c03/newLab.md

 **Activity 02: Serving the website via CloudFront distribution**

-let us serve this website using CloudFront now
+Let us serve this website using CloudFront now
-go to cloudfront
-create distibution
+Go to CloudFront service
+Click on "Create distibution"
-Origin domain: selet your s3 bucket from the dropdown
+- Origin domain: selet your s3 bucket from the dropdown
-Ignore the recommandation to "Use websie endpoint" if you see a message
+-  Ignore the recommandation to "Use websie endpoint" if you see a message
-select "Legacy access identities"
+- Select "Legacy access identities"
-Click on Create new OAI
+- Click on Create new OAI
-Select "Yes, update the bucket policy"
+- Select "Yes, update the bucket policy"

-leave everything default
+- leave everything else as default
-Default root object - optional: type index.html
+- Default root object - optional: index.html

-click on Create distribution
+Click on Create distribution

-copy the distribution url and visit in few minutes after the distribution is deployed
+The distribution url will be created and will go into deployment mode.
+You can copy the distribution url and visit in few minutes after the distribution is deployed

-check if there is Bucket policy created in your S3 bucket
+Check if there is Bucket policy created in your S3 bucket, try to understand what does it mean.

-your website is now eing served by the CloudFront url only and not directly accessible using eh previous "Bucket website endpoint"
+Your website is now being served by the CloudFront url only and is not directly accessible using the previous "Bucket website endpoint"

-verify the functionality of your website

 **Activity 03: Creating a DynamoDB Table to store prospect's data**